-- 1. Save the desired background image file to a USB flash drive, and connect the USB flash drive to the Dominion User Station. - 2.
-Click Administration > Background.
-The currently uploaded image is listed as Current Background. - Click the Apply button for the image file you want to upload.
-Or, to restore the default image, click Install Default.
-This option is disabled when a custom file is not in use.
+- 1. Save the desired image files to a USB flash drive, and connect the USB flash drive to the Dominion User Station. - 2.
+Click Administration > Customization and click Edit for the section you want to change. - Desktop Background: background image only - Application: logo image only